suffolklibraries/lgc/content/collections/events/guided-walk-27-07.md

     content:
       -
         type: text
         text: 'Discover Foxburrow Reserve on a guided walk from our knowledgeable wildlife guide Margaret.
-Both will take you through the mosaic that is Foxburrow Reserve.'
+Both will take you through the mosaic that is Foxburrow Reserve. '
   -
     type: paragraph
     attrs: